WaylandCodes/waylandcodes.github.io/README.md

-This is the repository for the [Coding for Adults](http://waylandcodes.github.io) program in the fall of 2017 at the (Wayland Public Library)[https://waylandlibrary.org].
+This is the repository for the [Coding for Adults](http://waylandcodes.github.io) program in the fall of 2017 at the [Wayland Public Library](https://waylandlibrary.org).
 See the web site for more information.